nswamy14/visual-heatmap/README.md

 **gradient :** Color Gradient, array of objects with color value and offset.

 #### instance.renderData([])
-Accepts array of data points with 'x', 'y' and 'value'.
+Accepts an array of data points with 'x', 'y' and 'value'.
 [Demo](https://nswamy14.github.io/visual-heatmap/demo/heatmap1.html)

 #### instance.addData([], transformationIntactflag);
-Accepts array of data points with 'x', 'y' and 'value' and a flag to specify to apply existing canvas tranformations on the newly added data points.
+Accepts an array of data points with 'x', 'y' and 'value' and a flag to specify to apply existing canvas transformations on the newly added data points.
 Try [Example](https://nswamy14.github.io/visual-heatmap/demo/heatmap3.html)

 #### instance.setMax()